Mayank-Prakash-Sharma18/math-english/content/higher-maths/geometry/triangle-area.md

 weight: 18
 ---

+## What is Area?

+Area of a plane figure is the amount of surface enclosed within its boundary lines.
+It is expressed in square units e.g. square meter, square centimeter, square inch, etc.

+In case of a triangle, it is the amount of surface enclosed within its three boundary lines.

+## What is Perimeter?

+The perimeter of a plane figure is the total length of its sides.

+In case of a triangle, it is the total length of its three sides.

 ## Formulae ralated to Area of a Triangle

 There are various formulae to find area of a triangle.
 Some of them can be applied on any triangle, while others are applicable to only a certain kind of triangle.
 Let's see a few of them down below.